Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-11-THM-Intro-To-Logs.md

 **Q1: After configuring rsyslog for sshd, what username repeatedly appears in the sshd logs at /var/log/websrv-02/rsyslog_sshd.log, indicating failed login attempts or brute forcing?**

-*after you have done the exercises you should be able to view the log file - so run:*
+*Hint: after you have done the exercises you should be able to view the log file - so run:*

 ```bash
 cat /var/log/websrv-02/rsyslog_sshd.log